microsoft/WhatTheHack/001-IntroToKubernetes/Student/Challenge-10.md

 In the previous challenges, we accessed our service via an IP address.
 Humans prefer names to IP addresses, so let's create a DNS name for accessing our service.

 1. Your first task is to add a dns label to your __content-web__ service.
-2. Your service should now be available at the url http://[myserviceuniquelabel].[location].cloudapp.azure.com.
+2. Your service should now be available at the url `http://[myserviceuniquelabel].[location].cloudapp.azure.com`.
+   *For deployment to Azure Government, the url will be similar to `http://[myserviceuniquelabel].[location].cloudapp.usgovcloudapi.net`*
 3. Verify that the DNS record has been created (nslookup or dig), and then test this url in your browser.
-4. Discuss with your coach how you might link a 'real' DNS name (eg, conferenceinfo.fabmedical.com) with this "azure-specific" DNS name (eg, conferenceinfo.eastus.cloudapp.azure.com)
+4. Discuss with your coach how you might link a 'real' DNS name (eg, `conferenceinfo.fabmedical.com`) with this "azure-specific" DNS name (eg, `conferenceinfo.eastus.cloudapp.azure.com`)

 ## Part 2a: Ingress Controller
 Switching gears, we will now start working with ingress controllers, which allow you to route http requests.